AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/dynamic-media/video.md

 >[!NOTE]
 >
 >El reproductor de vídeo utilizado debe admitir el uso de marcadores de capítulo.
-Los reproductores de vídeo de Dynamic Media admiten marcadores de capítulo, pero es posible que el uso de reproductores de vídeo de terceros no los admita.
+Los reproductores de vídeo de Dynamic Media no admiten marcadores de capítulo, pero es posible que el uso de reproductores de vídeo de terceros no los admita.

 <!-- OBSOLETE CONTENT OBSOLETE CONTENT If desired, you can create and brand your own custom video viewer with chapters instead of using a video viewer preset.
 For instructions on creating your own HTML5 viewer with chapter navigation, in the Adobe Scene7 Viewer SDK for HTML5 guide, reference the heading "Customizing Behavior Using Modifiers" under the classes `s7sdk.video.VideoPlayer` and `s7sdk.video.VideoScrubber`.
 The Adobe Scene7 Viewer SDK is available as a download from [Adobe Developer Connection](https://help.adobe.com/en_US/scene7/using/WSef8d5860223939e2-43dedf7012b792fc1d5-8000.html). -->